sotw/hmDictUtils/README.md

 13. make a urban English consulting utility
 14. osx can use 'say' to do TTS
 15. ~~A lyrics search utility~~
+16. TED script fetch
+17. A stackoverflow console search
+18. get\_Lyrics should work with moc, music on console

 ##### History
+1. 2014-05-30 10:51:26 change getTaipeiTimes to get\_taipei\_times

 ##### Note
 1. Plan to use jNlp